Rajeshkumar-Ponnudurai/Rajeshkumar-Ponnudurai/README.md

-Rajeshkumar-Ponnudurai# 👋 Hi, I'm Rajesh
+# 👋 Hi, I'm Rajesh

-🎓 I'm currently pursuing **B.Tech in Information Technology** at Dr. Mahalingam College of Engineering and Technology, Pollachi.
+🎓 I'm pursuing **B.Tech in Information Technology** at Dr. Mahalingam College of Engineering and Technology, Pollachi.

 💻 I'm passionate about building full-stack web applications.
 I’m currently focusing on **Frontend (React.js)** and learning **Java** for backend development.